zblasingame/AdjointDEIS/README.md

 ## News

 - **2024.09.25**: Congratulations on AdjointDEIS being accepted by NeurIPS 2024!
-Our open-source project is underdevelopment, stay tuned for updates!
+Our open-source project is under development, stay tuned for updates!

 ## Todo
 - [ ] release the camera-ready version of the paper